Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

-Since we have provided a theoretical lower bound for the shrinking rate (\textit{cf. Theorem~\ref{thm:semi3}}), we subsequently study herein the certified radius profile of a given point on the axis as a function of narrowness $\theta$ and dimension $d$ by analyzing a binary classification ($c=2$) case.
-In the specified solid cone, we consider the point on the axis and has a unit length to the origin ($x_0=[0,\ldots,0,1]$).
-Acknowledging that the minimum distance from $x_0$ to $\theta,v$ cones is $\sin(\theta)$, we show in Figure~\ref{fig:radius_theta} the scaled certified radius $\frac{\mu}{\sin(\theta)}$ as a function of an increasing smoothing factor $\sigma$ with various levels of cone narrowness when $d=25$.
-From Figure~\ref{fig:radius_theta}, one can readily verify that overall the peak scaled certified radius decreases with $\theta$, \textit{e.g.} the scaled certified radius at $x_0$ can be as large as $0.84$ when $\theta=80^\circ$, while it is at most $0.49$ when $\theta=10^\circ$.
-Moreover, we point out that the certified radius will drops to zero when we keep increasing the smoothing factor $\sigma$ - the ``narrower'' (smaller $\theta$) the decision region is, the faster it will drop to zero.
-We discuss the effect of the input data dimension $d$ on the certified radius in the supplementary materials.
+In the case of semi-bounded decision region, the point on the axis has the highest probability to be classified as class 1, thus we study the certified radius of a point $x_0=[0,\ldots,0,1]$ as a function of cone narrowness $\theta$ and smoothing factor $\sigma$.
+Acknowledging that the minimum distance from $x_0$ to $\theta,v$ cones is $\sin(\theta)$, we show in Figure~\ref{fig:radius_theta} the scaled certified radius $r/\sin(\theta)$ when $d=25$.
+One can then readily verify that overall the peak scaled certified radius decreases with $\theta$, \textit{e.g.} the scaled certified radius at $x_0$ can be as large as $0.84$ when $\theta=80^\circ$, while it is at most $0.49$ when $\theta=10^\circ$.
+Moreover, we point out that certified radii drop to zero when we keep increasing the smoothing factor $\sigma$ - the ``narrower'' (smaller $\theta$) the decision region is, the faster they drop to zero.
+We discuss the effect of input data dimension $d$ on the certified radius in the supplementary materials.